mostafa21314/Snake-Lader_Game/README.md

 Players class:

 This class is responsible for the players' movements.
 It has three private variables.
 Position stores the tile number of the player.
 Name stores the name of the player.
 Sixcounter stores the number of times a player rolls a 6 consequently.
 The overloaded constructor takes name of the player as a parameter and assigns it to the variable 'Name'.
+It also assigns 1 to the variable 'position' since every player would start the game at tile number 1.

 Paragraph for board class explaining the goal of each function.

-Paragraph for the player class explaining the goal of each function.

 Conclusion.